The generalized work function algorithm is competitive for the generalized 2-server problem: Introduction

 \section{Introduction}

 The work function algorithm is a generic algorithm for online optimization problems.
-For many problems it gives the optimal competitive ratio or it is conjectured to be optimal.
-For example, it has the best known ratio of $2k-1$ for the $k$-server problem, which is probably the most appealing and well-studied problem in online optimization, and the work function algorithm is conjectured to have an optimal ratio of $k$.
+For many problems, it gives the optimal competitive ratio or it is conjectured to be optimal.
+For example, it has the best known ratio of $2k-1$ for the $k$-server problem~\cite{KouPap95A}, which is probably the most appealing and well-studied problem in online optimization, and the work function algorithm is conjectured to have an optimal ratio of $k$.
 There are many papers that deal with this classical work function algorithm.
 More powerful, but less known is the \emph{generalized} work function algorithm, $\WFA_{\lambda}$, which is the standard work function algorithm with an additional parameter $\lambda$.
-A result by Burley~\cite{Bu96} shows that the general algorithm can indeed be strictly more powerful than the standard work function algorithm.
+A result by Burley~\cite{Bu96} shows that the generalized algorithm can indeed be strictly more powerful than the standard work function algorithm.

-The work function algorithm may be computationally expensive and pretty hard to analyze, but things can be much better for special cases.
-For example, the simple doubling algorithm for the cow path problem is in fact mimed by the generalized work function algorithm.
-Also, the complexity of the algorithm very much depends on the complexity of computing the offline solution.
-The work function algorithm for traversing layered graphs~\cite{Bu96} can be implemented in linear time for instance.
+The (generalized) work function algorithm may be computationally expensive and pretty hard to analyze, but things can be much better for special cases.
+For example, the simple doubling algorithm for the cow path problem is mimed by the generalized work function algorithm $\WFA_{0.5}$.
+Another example is the (optimal) move-to-front algorithm for the list update problem which can be seen as the work function algorithm $\WFA_{1}$.
+The running time of the work function algorithm very much depends on the complexity of computing offline solutions.
+For example, the work function algorithm for traversing layered graphs can be implemented in linear time while its analysis is quite involved~\cite{Bu96}.
 Further, the performance of the work function algorithm may be much better in practice than what is guaranteed in theory (See for example~\cite{BlumBurch2000}).
 For some problems, the work function algorithm is optimal but there are more efficient alternatives.
 For example, it is $k$-competitive for weighted caching~\cite{BartalKoutsoupias2004} but the elegant Double Coverage algorithm~\cite{ChrLar91A} has the same optimal ratio.
 However, the DC-algorithm is not extendable to arbitrary metric spaces.
 For some hard problems, the work function algorithm is basically the only algorithm known.
 Examples are the (deterministic) $k$-server problem and the generalized 2-server problem that we discuss in this paper.